Innovative sustainable fabrics for the future

 This brand is well known in the industry as it uses organic cotton, which is a natural fabric.
-When it comes to synthetics, McCartney uses a fabric made out of recycled bottles, called Econyl.
+When it comes to synthetics, McCartney uses a fabric made out of recycled plastic bottles, called Econyl.
 She also uses sustainable faux fur textiles.

 Currently, she is exploring new ways to recreate silk.
 She has used one type of silk called Peace Silk.
 It's a combination of traditional silk and silk that she has made from silkworms.
 These worms turn into moths and emerge naturally from their cocoons.